TheTrackerCouncil/SMZ3Randomizer/README.md

 _uncas’_ elements such as IBJ (Infinite Bomb Jump).

 A Windows installer for latest version of the **SMZ3 Cas’ Randomizer** can be found on the [GitHub releases] page.
+You can also find information about limited cross-platform version that supports Linux [here](https://github.com/Vivelin/SMZ3Randomizer/tree/main/src/Randomizer.CrossPlatform/README.md).

 ## Features
 In addition to making IBJ completely optional, there is also: